Cassiel, Archangel of Saturn

 Unlike other angels, Cassiel is depicted as detached from worldly affairs, more inclined to watch events unfold without interference.
 Medieval angelologists named Cassiel the Archangel of Saturn.

-These angel-scribes knew Cassiel by many names -- including Kaziel, Cafziel, Quaphziel, Qaspiel.
-The Qabalistic text Sefer Raziel, pseudo-Peter d’Abano’s 13th Century Heptameron, and the scholar Averroës all list Cassiel as Saturn’s angel, as do numerous later magical texts following in their tradition.
+These angel-scribes knew Cassiel by many names — including Kaziel, Cafziel, Quaphziel, Qaspiel.
+The Qabalistic text Sefer Raziel, pseudo-Peter d'Abano's 13th-century Heptameron, and the scholar Averroës all list Cassiel as Saturn's angel, as do numerous later magical texts following in their tradition.

-But assignations of Saturn’s angel are by no means universal.
-Perhaps that’s to be expected from the Archangel of Saturn.
+But the assignments of Saturn's angel are by no means universal.
+Perhaps that's to be expected from the Archangel of Saturn.
 Saturn is the faintest of the visible planets; to the ancient astrologers, he separates the world of Nature from the mysterious world of Spirit.
+Saturn finds his joy in the 12th house — the so-called "house of hidden things."
+Cassiel has been called the "angel of solitude and tears," appropriate for one who sets himself apart from others.

-The classical virtue associated with the planet Saturn is sophrosyne, a complex concept evoking temperance, moderation, prudence, and self-control.
-In mythology, Saturn ruled over a golden age where all were possessed of such self-discipline, there was no need for laws or punishment.
+The classical virtue associated with Saturn is sophrosyne — a complex concept evoking temperance, moderation, prudence, and self-control.
+In mythology, Saturn ruled over a golden age where all were possessed of such self-discipline that there was no need for laws or punishment.
+Calling Cassiel the "angel of temperance" essentially names him the Archangel of Saturn.

-The astrological Saturn’s also wrapped up with the concept of time.
-As the slowest moving planet, Saturn has had to do with maturity and the aging process.
-The Greek’s name for the planet Saturn was Kronos, the father of the god Zeus (Jupiter).
-But their god of time, Chronos, has such a similar pronunciation to Kronos, it’s unsurprising the two were already being conflated by the Roman era.
+Saturn is also wrapped up with the concept of time.
+As the slowest-moving planet, Saturn has been associated with maturity and the aging process.
+The Greeks' name for Saturn was Kronos, father of Zeus (Jupiter).
+Their god of time, Chronos, had a pronunciation so similar to Kronos that the two were already being conflated by the Roman era.
+And hence, Cassiel became known as the "angel of time."
+There's also a deep esoteric tradition associating time with the veil between worlds; it's when we were entangled in Time that Nature fell from Grace.

-In the astrological metaphor, the Sun’s Zodiacal sign Leo governs the height of summer, when the norther hemisphere has the greatest light and heat.
-On the other hand, the Saturn-ruled signs Capricorn and Aquarius rule the darkest months of winter.
-The Winter Solstice marks the “death” of the Sun, or the death of kings.
+It's also been said that Cassiel presides over the deaths of kings — which makes sense when you remember that the Sun represents kingship in astrology.
+The Sun's sign Leo governs the height of summer, when the northern hemisphere has the greatest light and heat.
+The Saturn-ruled signs Capricorn and Aquarius rule the darkest months of winter.
+The Winter Solstice marks the "death" of the Sun, the death of kings.
+But where there is death, there is always rebirth — which is why celebrations of the Sun's return are held just after midwinter, including the Christian celebration of Christmas.

 When you need to step back from life's emotional roller-coaster, or when you need self-discipline and focus to accomplish great things, invite Cassiel to come to your aid.
 The most auspicious time to connect with Cassiel is Saturday — Saturn's day — or in the Saturn hour.